vetlefo/Riona-AI-Agent/DEEP_PROJECT_OUTLINE.md

 ## 1. Introduction

 **Riona-AI-Agent** is an AI-based automation system designed primarily to interact with and automate tasks on Instagram.
-The project uses various libraries (such as Puppeteer, Instagram-Private-API, Google’s Generative AI client libraries, and others) to:
+The project uses various libraries (such as Puppeteer, Instagram-Private-API, Google's Generative AI client libraries, and others) to:

 1. **Log into an Instagram account** to post, like, or comment automatically.
-2. Generate AI-driven captions, comments, or tweets via Google’s Gemini models.
+2. Generate AI-driven captions, comments, or tweets via Google's Gemini models.
 3. Offer a pipeline for training with various data sources (PDFs, text files, websites, or YouTube transcripts).
 4. Store or retrieve data in a MongoDB database, handling user or agent actions over time.

 This outline offers a reference for every major function, script, and feature in the repository.
-Each section can be used as an independent “chunk” to further refine or expand.
+Each section can be used as an independent "chunk" to further refine or expand.

 ---